ustclug/mirrorhelp/README.md

 - All files should have a filename ended with .txt.
 - Some special characters, such as `_` and ` *`, should be escaped with a backslash `\`, so it looks like `\_` and `\*` in the source text, since we have a mixed parsing engine of DokuWiki and Markdown.
+- A valid mirror help page should **at least** contain basic description of the mirror and configuration files so readers can use it.
 - All page titles should be `h1` in the resulting HTML.
 So the title should be something like `====== Distro 镜像源使用帮助 ======` in DokuWiki syntax.
 - Configuration files and other attachments should be wrapped inside a `<file>` tag with a corresponding syntax, like `ini` for `.repo` files.
 Code blocks should be highlighted, too.
 - Paths should be wrapped in a `<code>` tag in the resulting HTML.
 Use <code>\`/path/to/file\`</code> for this.
 Inline code, like commands, should be treated in the same way.
 For a quick example, check [LUG Wiki Playground](https://lug.ustc.edu.cn/wiki/playground/playground).